NFL Rumors: Jets Could Stick With Sam Darnold After Playing Their Way Out Of The Race For Trevor Lawrence

 The New York Jets appear to be officially out of the running for Trevor Lawrence, which could leave embattled Sam Darnold as the franchise’s quarterback of the future.

-The Jets slipped out of contention for the top spot in next year’s NFL Draft with a 23-16 win over the Cleveland Browns on Sunday, the second straight win for the team that started out winless in their first 13 games.
+The Jets slipped out of contention for the top spot in the 2021 NFL Draft with a 23-16 win over the Cleveland Browns on Sunday, the second straight win for the team that started out winless in their first 13 games.
 The victory means that the Jacksonville Jaguars have the top spot locked up, and the Jets lost out on the chance to select the Clemson signal caller who many consider to be the most complete quarterback prospect since Andrew Luck.

 As the New York Post’s Brian Costello noted, Darnold played a solid game as he continued his bid to remain the team’s starter, completing 16 of his 32 passes for 175 yards and two touchdowns while adding another 20 yards on the ground.